Updated for 2025

 750 W. Lancaster Blvd., Lancaster, CA 93534

 Each year, the city of Lancaster honors Dr. King’s legacy on Justice Sunday.
-This year’s event is happening on Sunday, January 14th and features a festival including live entertainment, food vendors, artisans, community resource vendors, and more.
-There will also be a screening of Enticed: A Dream Deferred.
-Check the website for more details as they become available.
+This year’s event is happening on Sunday, January 19th and features a festival including live entertainment, food vendors, artisans, community resource vendors, and more.
+The Festival takes place from 1:00 pm to 4:00 pm.
+At 5:00 pm, a student play, Presenting Conception, will be performed.
+The play showcases “the Untold Stories of Black Innovators and their significant impact.”
+Check the website for all the details.

-The 39th Annual Rev. Dr. Martin Luther King, Jr. Celebration is happening on Monday, January 15th at 9:00 am.
-This year’s theme is “Stop the Hate, Start the Healing.”
-The event includes speakers, music, a brief theatrical performance, and more.
-Ms. Lisa Holder is the keynote speaker.
-After the Celebration, guests are invited to attend the Community Involvement Fair at 10:30 am where visitors will “have the opportunity to meet with representatives from a variety of nonprofit organizations, and enjoy light refreshments.”
+The 40th Annual Rev. Dr. Martin Luther King, Jr. Celebration is happening on Monday, January 20th at 11:00 am.
+This year’s theme is “Celebrating Women of the Civil Rights Movement: Let’s Make Real the Promise of Liberty and Justice For All.”
+The event’s keynote speaker is Sonya Young Aadam, CEO of California Black Women’s Health Project.
+A Community Involvement Fair is also planned and visitors will “have the opportunity to meet with representatives from a variety of nonprofit organizations and enjoy light refreshments.”
+Details are available online.

 Pretend City Children’s Museum